From family stuff to her thoughts on dealing with grief, here are some things you might not know about Hudgens.

 Hudgens has two nicknames: Ness, which is used by her friends, and Van, which is more than likely used by her family.

 Hudgens has said her favorite foods are sushi and chocolate, and she hates carrots, going so far as to say they make her gag.
-She only eats breakfast cereals that are made of whole grains.

 Her first theatrical film was Thirteen, in which she was billed as Vanessa Anne Hudgens.
-She starred alongside Nikki Reed (who wrote the film script based upon her own life) Evan Rachel Wood and Holly Hunter.
+She starred alongside Nikki Reed (who wrote the film script based upon her own life), Evan Rachel Wood and Holly Hunter.

-"If you're always worried about being on your phone, then you really are missing out on everything that's happening in front of you," Hudgens says.
+"If you're always worried about being on your phone, then you really are missing out on everything that's happening in front of you," she told Marie Claire.

 She told Marie Claire, "Nothing is real except the present.
 If you're worrying about the future, it's completely irrelevant because it hasn't happened yet.
 And the past — there's no need to dwell on that, either."

-In an interview with People, she shared, "It was my first departure that I did.
+"It was my first departure that I did.
 I chopped all my hair off for it.
-I pushed myself so hard and so far and as soon as we were finished filming I had no clue who Vanessa was.
-I had to find myself again.
+I pushed myself so hard and so far and as soon as we were finished filming I had no clue who Vanessa was," she told People in May 2013.
+"I had to find myself again.
 It was an amazing journey and an actor's dream."